-- B 7.1 The attendance of the personnel mentioned below is mandatory during briefings. - B 7.2 Opening Briefing will be given by the Competition Director and will be attended by the Route Planner, Jury, International and Local Judges, Team Managers and all Crews.
-All competition Officials shall be introduced.
-The object is to explain the running of the competition, the program, restrictions, channels of communication, and the basis for judging. - B 7.3 Competitors Briefing will be given by the Competition Director and attended by the Jury, International Judges, Team Managers and all Crews.
-This briefing may be combined with the Opening Briefing. - B 7.4 Judges Briefing will be given by the International Chief Judge, attended by all International and Local Judges. - B 7.5 Daily Briefing must be attended by all Team Managers, concerning the day's program.
+- B 7.1 The attendance of the personnel mentioned below is mandatory during briefings. - B 7.2 Judges briefing will be given by the international chief judge, attended by all international and local judges. - B 7.3 Opening briefing will be given by the competition director and will be attended by the route planner, jury, international and local judges, team managers and all crews.
+All competition officials shall be introduced.
+The objective is to explain the running of the competition, the program, restrictions, channels of communication, and the basis for judging.
+Specific issues concerning the use of flight data recording equipment must be covered during the opening briefing. - B 7.4 Competitors briefing will be given by the competition director and attended by the jury, international judges, team managers and all crews.
+The objective is to explain the operating procedures.
+This briefing may be combined with the opening briefing. - B 7.5 Daily Briefing must be attended by the competitors and team managers, concerning the day's program.
 A weather briefing must be included.
+The organizer must brief an alternative course of action to provide for the eventuality that the flight cannot be completed as planned, because of weather conditions.